Doctor of Osteopathic Medicine

 A doctor of osteopathic medicine (D.O.) is a physician licensed to practice medicine, perform surgery and prescribe medication.

 A D.O. is a fully-trained and licensed physician who has graduated from an osteopathic medical school.
 A doctor of medicine (M.D.) has graduated from an allopathic medical school.

-Like M.D.s, osteopathic physicians complete 4 years of medical school and can choose to practice in any specialty of medicine.
+Like M.D.s, osteopathic physicians complete four years of medical school and can choose to practice in any specialty of medicine.
 However, osteopathic physicians receive an additional 300-500 hours in the study of hands-on manual medicine and the body's musculoskeletal system.

 Like M.D.s, osteopathic physicians are licensed at the state level.
-Osteopathic physicians may become "board certified" (in much the same manner as M.D.s) by completing a 2- to 6-year residency within a specialty area and passing board certification exams.
+Osteopathic physicians may become "board certified" (in much the same manner as M.D.s) by completing a two- to six-year residency within a specialty area and passing board certification exams.

-D.O.s share many of the same goals as M.D.s but place greater emphasis on the relationship between the organs and the musculoskeletal system as well as on treating the whole individual rather than just the disease.
+D.O.s share many of the same goals as M.D.s, but place greater emphasis on the relationship between the organs and the musculoskeletal system, as well as treating the whole individual rather than just the disease.